KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 - The L₀ relation is Bifurcal Coherence (⧖⧗)
 - Khaon is the root of the entropic arc — that from which entropic motion emerges and into which it collapses — without being entropic in essence

+**Expression contra counter-poles.** Aionic and Khaonic *expression* — the prevalence of one arc's character in a structure — and the centropic / entropic *orientation polarity* (χ, arising at L₅ / IL₅) are lawful and do not breach this constraint.
+What is forbidden is framing Aion and Khaon *themselves* as counter-poles.
+Write of Aionic or Khaonic expression and of centropic / entropic orientation freely; never of an Aion-pole, a Khaon-pole, or the two as a polar pair.

 **Lexical cross-reference.** The word-level enforcement of this constraint lives in the Terminological Lockdown Protocol's Aion / Khaon Polarity Restriction.

 **Pending (architect deliberation).** Whether the ⧖⧗ definition's "polarity-distinct" should become "bifurcally distinct" remains open.

+---

+## Motive Infinity and the Orientation Registers

+**Constraint.** Three registers of the motion economy must be held distinct and never collapsed into one another: latent essence, Motive Infinity, and manifest orientation.

+**Lawful account.**

+- **Latent essence** rests in ⚫ Aion — motion-independent, bifurcal, prior to any enacted direction
+- **Motive Infinity** is the cause of all motion as such — not itself polar; the principle that drives the Theon / Nekron split at which enacted polarity first begins.
+It is the capacity for every motion: the emanative motion from Aion, the centropic motion of return, and the entropic motion of collapse
+- **Manifest orientation** is the downstream enacted direction within time and the material universe — the result of motion, with latent inclination (χ) biasing traversal

+**Lawful grammar.** Motive Infinity is not a "stir" — the stir is Pneuma; do not collapse the principle of motion into one of its phases.
+Dispersion is the *resolution* of motion (the point at which motion disperses), not a last motion.
+Never write that Motive Infinity acts at the point of manifest orientation within a physical universe; its work is upstream of the enacted direction.

+**Source.** SP06 §1.2; MP08 Motive Infinity entries; the orientation-framing audit (SP01–SP08).

 ---